 Overview

-In early June 2022, the University Neighbourhoods Association (UNA) Board of Directors and management team participated in a facilitated strategic planning session.
-The primary purpose of the session was to determine the strategic priorities and associated goals for the UNA’s 2023-2025 Strategic Plan.
+In early June 2025, the Board of Directors of the University Neighbourhoods Association (UNA) participated with senior management in a facilitated session to set the priorities and goals for the Board’s updated 2026-2028 Strategic Plan.

-The planning session provided an opportunity for the Board and management to:
+The planning session provided an opportunity for the Board and senior management to:

-• define the Board’s vision for the University Neighbourhoods community and for the UNA organization,
+• revisit the Board’s vision for the University Neighbourhoods community and for the UNA organization

-• identify a set of values to guide the organization in all that it does,
+• identify a set of values to guide the organization in the work it does

-• create a final list of strategic priorities on which to focus attention and resources in the coming years, and
+• review the themes, or strategic priorities on which to focus attention and resources in the coming years

 The resulting plan contains five strategic priorities and associated goals.
 The priorities and goals will inform the specific actions to be taken by the organization in the coming years and will guide the organization’s use of resources.
 They are not listed in any priority order as all five areas will be addressed over the next three years.